Park Model Homes vs. Modular Homes

 When considering your home, it is wise to look at what is included.
 Here at Westwood Cabins, we want our customers to be able to move into a beautiful, finished home.
 So, we include everything to make that possible.

-The Bear Ridge Series is our largest cabin models.
+The Bear Ridge Series is one of our largest cabin models.
 It comes complete with two bedrooms, a fully functional kitchen, which includes appliance hook-ups for range, dishwasher, washer/dryer, and refrigerator (appliances are not included).
 If you are looking for a smaller cabin, consider our Studio series--a smaller footprint but still everything you need for home.

 All of our models come with plumbing and heating.
 They have a fully functional bathroom with a shower.
 No one wants to take a cold shower in the dead of winter, so we also included a 30-gallon hot water heater.
 Electrical is also included in our models.
 This includes a 200-amp breaker box/electrical panel, GFI in the bathroom and the kitchen, and a 220-volt wire for the stove.